-In absence of detailed data on the thermal properties of the subsurface (in terms of c, k, ρ and VWC), we empirically determined the values by adjusting until satisfying agreement between model results and available observations over the calibration period.
+In absence of detailed data on the thermal properties of the subsurface (in terms of c, k, $\rho$ and VWC), we empirically determined the values by adjusting until satisfying agreement between model results and available observations over the calibration period.
 We selected S1 as calibration period, while S2 and S3 were kept as independent control for subsequent model validation (see following section).
-For calibration, the model was forced by using measured ground surface temperature as upper boundary
+For calibration, the model was forced by the measured ground surface temperature as upper boundary condition.
+A manual, stepwise optimization procedure was applied to avoid erroneous parameter calibration which may result from compensating effects.
+Our approach to deal with this problem was to pre-select narrow ranges of plausible values for the parameters from literature (Williams and Smith, 1989).
+Within